Agile project management (APM)

 Agile teams build rapid feedback, continuous adaptation and QA best practices into their iterations.
 They adopt practices such as continuous deployment and continuous integration using technology that automates steps to speed up the release and use of products.

-Additionally, Agile Project Management calls for teams to continuously evaluate time and cost as they move through their work.
-They use velocity, burndown and burnup charts to measure their work, instead of Gantt charts and project milestones to track progress.
+Additionally, Agile project management calls for teams to continuously evaluate time and cost as they move through their work.
+They use velocity, burndown and burnup charts to measure their work instead of using Gantt charts and project milestones to track progress.

-Agile Project Management does not require the presence or participation of a project manager.
-Although a project manager is essential for success under the traditional project delivery methodologies, such as the waterfall model -- where the position manages the budget, personnel, project scope and other key elements -- the project manager's role under APM is distributed among team members.
+Agile project management doesn't require the presence or participation of a project manager.
+Although a project manager is essential for success under the traditional project delivery methodologies -- such as the Waterfall model, where the position manages the budget, personnel, project scope and other key elements -- the project manager's role under APM is distributed among team members.

 For instance, the product owner sets project goals, while team members divvy up scheduling, progress reporting and quality tasks.
 Certain Agile approaches add other layers of management.
 The Scrum approach, for example, calls for a Scrum Master who helps set priorities and guides the project through to completion.